MyNameIsTakenOMG/dentaBook/README.md

   - create/update an appointment (can update the data or time the appointment for **_one time_** within 24 hours before the date and time of this appointment, or required to make a phone call if there's a situation( update/cancel the appointment))
   - allow to make appointments without a user account (guest booking option, **_downsides:_** unable to view the history of past appointments and modify appointments, have to fill out personal information form when booking an appointment each time.)

+- System:
+  - scan all client records in the table to track the status of their appointments every day.
+  - skip the client record whose properties **_date_for_next_appointment_** or **_re-examination_interval_** have not been set.
+  - if a client record has the property **_date_for_next_appointment_** set up, then send a confirm notification to the client if the **_date_for_next_appointment_** is less than 3 days ahead of the current date and there's no confirm notification that hasn't been sent yet.
+Otherwise, skip the client record.
+  - if a client record has the properties **_re-examination_interval_** and **_last_appointment_** set up, then send a reminder notification to the client if they are due for re-exam and there's no reminder notification that has been sent yet. **_Note:_** If a client hasn't booked an appointment 7 days after they receive the reminder notification, then the system will create an `issue` and send it to the admin for further process.
+  - if a client misses their appointment, the system will create an `issue` and send it to the admin for further process.

 ## Technologies

 - Next.js